Cherreads

 "You are ruining the aesthetic."

-Joe stopped mid-argument with Cian and looked slowly between them.
+Joe stopped mid-argument with Cian, his gaze moving slowly between the two of them.
+"Oh," he said quietly.

-Bisola looked at him evenly.
+Bisola looked back at him evenly, her voice dropping an octave.
 "Do not."

 "I didn't say anything."